Add Any Component to Your Design With Unified Component Libraries

 - Working with Integrated Libraries

-Check out the Unified Component Library to search for your perfect part, or to discuss more part library capabilities, talk to an Altium expert today.
+Check out the Unified Component Library to search for your perfect part, or to discuss more part library capabilities, talk to someone at Altium today.